project-webcq/webcq/readme.md

 Logs and results are stored under `default_output_path`, defined in `./settings.yaml`.

 Run multiple experiments by changing either the profile or the session name.

+You can find our data split into 8 RAR archive parts in `./webtest_output/`.